FINANCIAL AID FOR SUMMER 2019 SEMESTER

 - Meet Satisfactory Academic Progress (SAP) standards at FCC.
 SAP standards can be reviewed here: https://www.frederick.edu/cost-financial-aid/financial-aid/eligibility.aspx

-- The Financial Aid Office will automatically award Summer Federal Pell Grant eligibility based on the information below.
+- The Financial Aid Office will automatically award Summer Federal Pell Grant eligibility when you register for classes based on the information below.
+You should allow at least 3-5 days for processing.
 Please note, no separate application is necessary unless you are applying for a Federal Direct Student Loan.

 Federal Pell Grant Awards

 The Department of Education allows a student to receive Federal Pell Grant funds for up to 150% of the scheduled Pell Grant award for an award year.
-The 2017-18 award year started on July 1, 2017 and ends on June 30, 2018.
-The Financial Aid Office at FCC has chosen to use Summer 2018 as a “trailer semester”, since the term begins prior to June 30, 2018.
-All Summer sessions are combined and considered to be a single term in order for us to determine eligibility based on credit hours.
+The 2018-19 award year started on July 1, 2018 and ends on June 30, 2019.
+The Financial Aid Office at FCC has chosen to use Summer 2019 as a “trailer semester

-A “trailer semester” is one that looks at remaining eligibility after the Fall 2017 and Spring 2018 semesters to determine remaining eligibility for the Summer 2018 semester.
-A student who has already received two full-time (12+ credit hours per semester) Pell Grant awards – full-time in the Fall 2017 and full-time in the Spring 2018 semesters, would be entitled to another full-time Pell Grant award during the Summer term; however, you must take a minimum of 6 credit hours to use the additional 150% Pell Grant Award during the “trailer semester”.
-A part-time (less than 12 credit hours per semester) student during the Fall 2017 or Spring 2018 semester(s) may have Pell Grant eligibility for Summer without being required to take at least 6 credit hours due to the fact that the first 100% of Pell Grant eligibility has not been exhausted.
+” is one that looks at remaining eligibility after the Fall 2018 and Spring 2019 semesters to determine remaining eligibility for the Summer 2019 semester.
+A student who has already received two full-time (12+ credit hours per semester) Pell Grant awards – full-time in the Fall 2018 and full-time in the Spring 2019 semesters, could be entitled to another full-time Pell Grant award during the Summer term; however, you must take a minimum of 6 credit hours to use any portion of the additional 150% Pell Grant Award during the “trailer semester”.
+A part-time student (less than 12 credit hours per semester) during the Fall 2018 and/or Spring 2018 semester(s) may have Pell Grant eligibility for Summer without being required to take at least 6 credit hours due to the fact that the first 100% of Pell Grant eligibility has not been exhausted.

-– Attended three-quarter time (9-11 credits) during Fall 2017 and received a three-quarter time award (equal to 37.5% of total Pell Grant eligibility for the 2017-18 award year) an attended full-time (12+ credits) during Spring 2018 and received a full-time award (equal to 50% of total Pell Grant eligibility for the 2017-18 award year).
-The student has a remaining 12.5% (100%-37.5% Fall 2017-50% Spring 2018) award, which is worth 1-5 credits, BUT if the student attends more than 6 credits during the Summer they would be eligible to receive Pell up to the 150% award limits.
-If this same student only attends as less-than-half-time (1-5 credits), they would only be eligible for the additional 12.5% award from the remaining award year amount.
+– Attended three-quarter time (9-11 credits) during Fall 2018 and received a three-quarter time award (equal to 37.5% of total Pell Grant eligibility for the 2018-19 award year) and also attended full-time (12+ credits) during Spring 2019 and received a full-time award (equal to 50% of total Pell Grant eligibility for the 2018-19 award year).
+The student has a remaining 12.5% award (100% initial award minus 37.5% Fall 2018 minus 50% Spring 2019 equals 12.5% remaining).
+The 12.5% award amount remaining is worth 1-5 credits, BUT if the student attends more 6 or more required credits during the Summer they would be eligible to receive Pell up to the 150% award limits.
+If this same student only attends as less-than-half-time (1-5 credits), they would still be eligible for the 12.5% award from the remaining award year amount as a less-than-half-time student.

 Summer Federal Direct Student Loans